Drakar och Demoner: Development history

 In 1994, Target Games released a fifth edition, called Drakar och Demoner Chronopia.
 This edition came with an integrated campaign setting.
 Changes to the rules were minor, mostly reflecting the new setting.

 In the late 1990s, Target Games found itself in financial difficulties and discontinued their line of role-playing games.
 The rights to Drakar och Demoner were transferred to Paradox Entertainment, who in turn licensed them to RiotMinds.
 RiotMinds published a new version of the game in 2000.
 This sixth edition was a complete overhaul of the game rules, supporting a much less generic game world.
 The idea of "Expert" rules was reused, and many rules expansions followed.

 When RiotMinds released their Drakar och Demoner ruleset, it featured a concept very close to levels ("yrkesnivåer").
 It didn't take long before an official addendum appeared on their website, with optional rules on how to play without this feature.
 In the subsequent reprints (as well as later editions) little or no traces of "yrkesnivåer" remain.

 In 2006, RiotMinds published the seventh edition, which has many rule changes to better support its campaign world.
 Among those were the removal of the basic character stats (grundegenskaper) which were replaced with 'exceptional abilities' (exceptionella karaktärsdrag), and the introduction of specializations of skills.
 This boxed edition is called Drakar och Demoner Trudvang.

-In 2015 RiotMinds announced a re-release of the 1987 edition of the game featuring new art and minor fixes but otherwise identical.
+In 2015 RiotMinds announced a re-release of the 1987 edition of the game featuring new art and minor fixes, but otherwise identical.
 A line of products including several new campaigns was planned after its August 2016 release.
-On May 16, 2016 RiotMinds announced that Drakar och Demoner Trudvang would be released in an English version, under the name Trudvang Chronicles.
+On May 16, 2016, RiotMinds announced that Drakar och Demoner Trudvang would be released in an English version, under the name Trudvang Chronicles.

-In 2019, RiotMinds successfully funded its Kickstarter for Ruin Masters, an updated, and re-designed English version of the classic game, including a rich portfolio of new art and design, a cover from Adrian Smith, interior art from renowned artists such as Jesper Ejsing, Johan Egerkrans and Alvaro Tapia, known for his art in Trudvang Chronicles.
+In 2019, RiotMinds successfully crowdfunded Ruin Masters, an updated and re-designed English version of the classic game, including new art and design.
+It has cover art by Adrian Smith, and interior art from artists including, Jesper Ejsing, Johan Egerkrans and Alvaro Tapia.
 The Ruin Masters Bestiary was successfully funded on Kickstarter in 2021.

 In August 2021, RiotMinds announced that it had sold the IP for Drakar och Demoner to Fria Ligan (Free League Publishing).
-RiotMinds stated they would continue to support develop the Ruin Masters game and its setting Caldarox under its own brand with no connection to Drakar och Demoner, other than it is built on a BRP-clone.
+RiotMinds stated they would continue to support their Ruin Masters game and its Caldarox setting with no connection to Drakar och Demoner.
+Consequently, Free League successfully crowdfunded a new edition of the game in August 2022, called Dragonbane in English.
+The new edition has English, Swedish, German, and Danish language versions.